 Once the DNA profile is obtained from the forensic sample provided, it can be used for our standard paternity test, as well as for our other range of DNA tests.
 Please review our list of forensic samples below to obtain more information about the samples you may want to submit.
 The list also includes the additional cost and the DNA extraction success rate per sample.
-For further information, you may also read our Guidelines and Terms
+For further information, visit our Guidelines and Terms HERE

 IMPORTANT NOTE: Consent and photographic ID from all parties is required in order to perform a test with a non-swab sample.
 It is a criminal offence to test a person’s DNA without the informed consent of the person from whom the sample came.
 We cannot process any samples submitted without the full consent and ID of all participants.
 Please see below for more information about the Human Tissue Act.